carlos-santiago-2017/InsideTheMachine/README.md

 2. Add the numbers.
 3. Place the results back into data storage.

-Those three steps are carried out billions of times per second on a modern CPU.
+Those three steps are carried out billions of times per second on a modern **CPU**.

 To return to our File-clerck analogy, a computer is like a file clerck who sits at his desk all day waiting for messages from his boss.
 Eventually, the boss sends him a message telling him a message telling him to perform a calculation, and where in his personal filling cabinet the necessary numbers are located.
 So the clerk first retrieves the numbers from his filing cabinet, then performs the calculation, and finally places the result back into the filing cabinet.
 It is boring, mindless, repetitive task that is repeated endlessly, day in day out, which is precisely why we have invented a machine that can do it efficiently and not complain.

 # - [The Register File](https://github.com/c4arl0s/InsideTheMachine#2-basic-computing-concepts)

 Since numbers must first be fetched from the storage before they can be added, we want our data storage a space to be as fast as possible so that the operation can be carried out quickly.
-Since the ALU is the part of the processor that does the actual addition.
+Since the **ALU** is the part of the processor that does the actual addition.
 We would like **to place the data storage as close as possible the ALU** so it can read the operands almost instantaneously.
 However, practical considerations, such as CUPs limited surface area, constrain the size of the storage area that we can stick next to the ALU.
 This fast data storage locations attached to the ALU.
 These storage locations called **registers**, and the first x86 computers only had eight of them to work with.
 These **registers**^, which are arrayed in a storage structure called a **register file**, stored only a small subset of the data that the code stream needs (and we will talk about where the rest of that data lives shortly).

-Building on our previous,, three.step description of what goes on when a computer's ALU is commanded to add two numbers, we can modify it as follows.
+Building on our previous,, three.step description of what goes on when a computer's **ALU** is commanded to add two numbers, we can modify it as follows.
 To execute an **add** instruction, the ALU must perform these steps:

 1. Obtain the two numbers to be added (the input operands= from two source registers.ç
 2. Add the numbers.